 Thank you for your interest in pharmacy residency training at Salem Health.

-The Salem Health PGY1 pharmacy residency program offers a diverse range of patient care and professional experiences at a large and well-established community-hospital setting.
-The residency program purpose is to builds on the Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.
+The Salem Health PGY1 pharmacy residency program offers a diverse range of patient care and professional experiences within a large and well-established community-hospital.
+The residency program purpose is to build on the Doctor of Pharmacy (PharmD) education and contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.

-Upon completion of the Salem Health PGY1 residency, we believe you will be a confident and highly capable general practitioner, and well prepared you for the next step in your career.
+Upon completion of the Salem Health PGY1 residency, we believe you will be a confident and highly capable general practitioner who is well-prepared for board certification and the next steps in your career.

 Salem Health Hospitals and Clinics are part of a network of state-of-the-art medical facilities located within the heart of the Willamette Valley.
-Located in Salem, Oregon, Salem Hospital is currently a 643-bed, not-for-profit, community-based level II trauma center and operates as one of the busiest emergency departments on the West Coast.
+Located in Oregon's capital city, Salem Hospital is a 643-bed, not-for-profit, community-based level II trauma center operating one of the busiest emergency departments on the West Coast.
 Salem Health is a Magnet-designated hospital and boasts award-winning cardiovascular and orthopedic service lines.

 Learn more about life in Salem and the Willamette Valley.